 Preparing the iris layers:

-I used turmeric (yellow) and beetroot (red) for my spooky Halloween monster eyeballs, but you can use any tints you like.
-See our post on natural colours for dog treats for more ideas as well as a note of caution on beetroot and its tendency to leech into its neighbouring layers.
-What ever colours and flavours you choose, I’d suggest aiming for contrast, if possible.
+I used turmeric (yellow) and beetroot (red) for my spooky Halloween monster eyeballs, but you can use any colouring ingredients you like.
+See our post on natural colours for dog treats for more ideas.
+As noted in the caution at the end of the post, beetroot is a great tint but has a tendency to leech into its neighbouring layers.
+Whatever colours and flavours you choose, I’d suggest aiming for contrast, if possible.
 The pupil dots were much clearer on the yellow than the dark red in my eyeball treats.

 - In a suitable container, mix a small spoonful of the prepared liquefied gelatin with a small amount of your chosen tint to dissolve/mix with minimal lumps and clumps.
 Once mixed, add additional gelatin and stir to thoroughly combine.
 If using multiple colours, repeat this process using separate containers.